itsmiir/atlas/example/README.md

-# how to create a datapack that uses atlas
+# how to create a dimension with atlas

 assuming you've [set up your datapack](https://minecraft.fandom.com/wiki/Data_pack), create a new dimension file at `namespace/dimension/<name>.json`.